 I love the study of this vast tradition, but I’m not interested in simply losing myself in scholarship (most days anyway).
 I’m also not interested in airy fairy pronouncements about yoga and spirituality that aren’t grounded.
 In my life, work, and practice, I am seeking to understand ancient traditions and texts in ways that are accessible, relevant, and most of all, useful in our lives today.

-I create work designed to bring inspiration, education, and support to my students—and to all who are interested in deepening their practices of yoga and spirituality.
+In all my work I hope to bring inspiration, education, and support to my students—and to all who are interested in deepening their practices of yoga and spirituality.
 I pray that my work will help you begin the process of deepening your practice and that I can support you as you work to keep your practice alive and transformative.

 what i do